pijee/moreo/README.md

 #
 # Tokens
 Moreo use my own [jwt package implementation](https://github.com/pijee/pjwt).
 When starting, Moreo generate random 512 bits key to sign tokens.
-Each 2 hours, this key is regenerate and the tokens db is truncated.
+Every 2 hours, this key is regenerated and the tokens db is truncated.

 #
 # Example (with curl)